 Most cases of uterine cancer occur between the ages of 60 and 70 years, but a few cases may occur in women younger than 40 years of age.

-Stages of uterine cancer, from least to most aggressive, are:
+Stages of this cancer, from least to most aggressive, are:

 - The cancer is only in the uterus.